John Hugh who Departed May 22d 1772 has dictated the folloing concerning his Life

 to a severe Cough attended with a Hectic Fever.
 He expressed

-a Desire to go to our Savr, but said, that he was not clear, if
+a Desire to go to our Savr, but said, that

 it would be now.
 The Medicine he took had but little affect